-Once you enable Shopify Payments on your store, you can use this device to securely swipe credit cards from customers.
+Once you enable Shopify Pay on your store, you can use this device to securely swipe credit cards from customers.

 While making adjustments to the shopping cart options, you need to identify the device that suits your needs.
 An iPad, for instance, allows you to see the product details, add a shipping cost and address on each order.
 If you're using an iPhone or an Android device, you can't set up these options.

 Selling in-person with Shopify payments allows the retailer to do a couple more extras to enhance a customer's shopping experience.

 As far as purchases are concerned, selling in-person makes it practical whenever you want to:

 - Accept different payment methods from one order